Typhoon Shanshan Turns into Tropical Cyclone

 - Русский

 Tokyo, Sept.
-1 (Jiji Press)--Typhoon Shanshan turned into a tropical cyclone off the Pacific coast of central Japan at noon Sunday.
+1 (Jiji Press)--Typhoon Shanshan turned into a tropical cyclone off the Pacific coast of central Japan at noon Sunday and then moved northwest slowly.

 [Copyright The Jiji Press, Ltd.]